-Acne is a common skin condition that mainly affects people in their teenage years and usually resolves in adulthood.
-Archer et al (see reading list) reported that the peak in prevalence and severity is between 14 and 17 in girls and 16 and 19 in boys.
+Acne is a common skin condition, which mainly affects people in their teenage years and usually resolves in adulthood.
+The peak in prevalence and severity is between 14 - 17 in girls and 16 - 19 in boys.
 The earlier onset in girls would fit with the earlier onset of puberty.

 Many factors coexist to bring about acne.
 These include increased sebum production, the formation of comedones, colonisation and growth of Proprionobacterium acnes and inflammation.
 Although even severe acne in adolescence is likely to resolve in adulthood, early treatment can prevent some of the long term effects such as disfiguring scar formation.

-On completion of this resource, you should have an improved understanding of:
+This module is composed of 10 assessment questions on the advanced treatment of acne.
+On successful completion of this resource, you will have an improved understanding of:

 You may also be interested in some of the other CPD courses we provide, which are similar to our Acne module: